 But here’s the good news: Lionfish taste fabulous — once you get past those spiny fins.

 Filets are tender, white and flaky, like a little baby triggerfish or scamp grouper, said Chef Gus Silivos.
 Mighty fine praise indeed.

-The third annual Lionfish Awareness and Removal Day comes to Pensacola’s Plaza De Luna Park from 10 a.m. to 5 p.m. on May 20-21, pulling in celebrity chefs, tireless competing scuba divers and a few thousand hungry visitors.
+The annual Lionfish Awareness and Removal Day comes to Pensacola every May, pulling in celebrity chefs, tireless competing scuba divers and a few thousand hungry visitors.